If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student debt — and you should be.

 Although the average law school employment rate is 87.1 percent, a typical law school graduate earns a starting salary of $73,710.
 That means for every $100 borrowed for law school, they will earn only $66 in the first year.

-How does this compare to our survey rankings?
+How does that compare to our rankings of the cheapest law schools?
 Here’s what graduates of the 20 most affordable law schools can expect on average:

 - Annual law school tuition: $25,421